PeterGora/Calc/README.md

 # Calc
-Simple calculator using Python with Tkinter
+Simple calculator using Python with Tkinter.

+I created this .py file to see how Tkinter works ( positiong on grid, function and calls) with Python to create a GUI of some very basic math equations ( -,+, X, %, /)